How to Make a Swarm Chart

 Javascript and D3.js Tutorial

 This tutorial introduces the concept of a D3 force simulation to lay out elements on a chart.
 A video lesson walking through a more advanced project, including fluid animation of time series data, is now available on Gumroad: https://chartfleau.gumroad.com/l/masterclass.
-Subscribe to the Chartfleau mailing list for a $20 discount code.
+Use code LAUNCH20 for a $20 discount.

 Why a Swarm?